SeshadriRC/devops-cloud-interview-guide/my-guide/Python/01-Docker-container-python.md

 ```
 import docker

-# Initialize Docker client, it will connect to the running docker engine
+# Initialize Docker client, it will connect to the running docker socket
 client = docker.from_env()

 # Get image name from user input